rizzini/my_personal_bash_scripts/README.md

 - Shows the current brightness value for the selected monitor and method.
 - Allows interactive adjustment via GUI or command line.
 - Prints confirmation messages or errors if an operation fails.

 **Changelog:**
 *No changes recorded yet.*

----

-### `waydroid_under_xorg.sh`

-**Description:**
-Enables running Waydroid under Xorg by automating the setup and teardown of the required Weston compositor session.
-- Designed to toggle Waydroid on and off: run once to launch Waydroid in a Weston window, run again to close everything cleanly.
-- Handles starting and stopping both the Waydroid container and the Weston compositor.
-- Detects if Waydroid or Weston is already running and acts accordingly to avoid duplicate sessions.
-- Can be safely used from the terminal or integrated into desktop widgets and launchers.
-- If the Weston window is closed manually, the script ensures Waydroid processes are also stopped.
-- Useful for users running Xorg who want to use Waydroid without switching to a full Wayland session.
-- Requires `weston` compositor and Waydroid installed and configured.

-**Changelog:**
-*No changes recorded yet.*